-What is Automation in Industry?
+What is Automation Technology?

-Why Industrial Automation?
+Why is Industrial Automation Used?

 Types of Industrial Automation Systems

 In fixed automation, the sequence of processing operations is set by the equipment parameters.
-Each of the operation in a fixed or hard automation sequence is usually simple; it is the combination and coordination of many operations into one piece of equipment that makes the system more complicated.
+Each operation in a fixed or hard automation sequence is usually simple; it is the combination and coordination of many operations into one piece of equipment that makes the system more complicated.

-A flexible or soft automated system is a system that is capable of producing a wide range of products with essentially no time for changes from one product to another.
-It is a fully programmable automation.
-There is no loss of production time when reprogramming the automation system and changing the physical parameter of the product.
+A flexible automation system does not suffer from loss of production time when reprogramming the automation system and changing the product’s physical parameters.
 As a result, the system can produce different combinations and schedules of products instead of requiring them to be manufactured in separate batches.

-Sources and Further Reading
+References and Further Reading